 To get the patch, you'll need to visit your sexual healthcare provider (who may also be your regular doctor) to obtain a prescription to fill at your pharmacy.
 Patches tend to cost a bit more than birth control pills, usually around $35 - $50 a month.

 For detailed instructions on how to use the patch, you can refer to the insert that comes with it, or see the information from the manufacturer here.

-Also be aware that certain medications and substances may interfere with the effectiveness of the patch.
+Also be aware that certain medications and substances may interfere with the effectiveness of the patch, or the patch may interfere with the effectiveness of other medications.
 If you are using or have, in your current patch cycle (that being the four-week period of three patch weeks and the off-week), used, any of the following it's best to use a backup method of birth control (like a condom) until your next new cycle:

 What will/might you need to discuss or negotiate with a partner?